The PMDD Naturopath Holistic Approach

 Some of many possible examples include:

-• Magnesium (often glycinate or taurate) in the evening for stress regulation, sleep, and muscle tension.
+• Magnesium (often bisglycinate) in the evening for stress regulation, sleep, and muscle tension.

 • Omega-3s & GLA from Ahiflower® daily to support mood and lower inflammation.